ac-rpc/ac-rpc-core/doc/authplugins.md

 ## Research Project Calculator Authentication Plugins
 By default, the RPC ships with a "native" authentication plugin.
 You may create a custom plugin to interface with your institution's user systems.
 We would welcome contributions for LDAP or other common systems.

 **Note:** This API isn't all that well tested yet.
-Minitex will be happy to assist with your implementations if you run into problems.
-Just [[https://www.minitex.umn.edu/Contact/|contact us]], attn: Michael Berkowski.
+I may be able to offer advice on your implementations if you run into problems.
+Contact Michael Berkowski `mjb [--AT--] umn.edu`.

 ### API
 #### Required Function